December 22, 2024

 If you’re thinking of trimming your exterior shutters, it is important to understand the different types of shutters available.
 Some of the most common types include louvered, paneled, and board-and-batten shutters.
 Louvered shutters have slats that allow air to flow, while paneled shutters are solid and offer more privacy.
 Board-and-batten shutters are made of vertical boards connected by horizontal battens, giving them a rustic look.

-See also How to Replace Shutter Locks
+See also How to Clean Plantation Shutters with TSP

 Another type of exterior shutter that is gaining popularity is the Bahama shutter.
 This type of shutter is hinged at the top and opens outward, providing shade and protection from the sun.
 Bahama shutters are commonly used in tropical regions and can add a unique touch to your home’s exterior.